giprocida/secret-fetch-from-Debezium/README.md

   --dry-run=client \
   --namespace=kafka \
   -o yaml > my-role-binding.yaml
 ```

-or just use the provided `my-role-binding.yaml` file.
+or just use the provided `my-role-binding.yaml` file. <br />
 The RoleBinding defined in the file `my-role-binding.yaml` grants the permissions defined in the `pod-listing-role` Role to the default ServiceAccount in the debezium-example namespace.
 This means that the default ServiceAccount in the debezium-example namespace will have the permissions to get and list pods and secrets within that namespace.
-Apply the role:
+Apply the RoleBinding:
 ```
 kubectl apply -f my-role-binding.yaml
 ```